Crow pose is an advanced arm balance that strengthens pretty much the entire body. It also challenges your balance and body control.

-- Strengthens the hands, wrists, arms, shoulders, back and core.
+- Strengthens the hands, wrists, arms, shoulders, back, core and hip flexors.

 - Improves balance and body control.